Master DMARC Fundamentals for Email Security

 DMARC Record Structure

-A DMARC record is published as a DNS TXT record at _dmarc.yourdomain.com and contains various tags that define the policy:
+A DMARC record is a DNS TXT record at _dmarc.yourdomain.com.
+It uses tags to define your policy:

 v=DMARC1; p=quarantine; rua=mailto:[email protected]; ruf=mailto:[email protected]; sp=none; adkim=r; aspf=r;

-For complete technical specifications of all DMARC record fields and validation constraints, see our DMARC DNS Specifications reference guide.
+For all fields and rules, see our DMARC DNS Specifications reference guide.

 Key DMARC Tags